TobiasKaiser/passmate/docs/index.rst

 ----

 - Session syncing based on config (on top of merge functionality)
-- CLI tab completion

-  - for record names
-  - for field names

-- CLI commands

-  - show record contents
-  - set
-  - unset

-- Confirm before delete
+- Confirm before delete record

 Indices and tables